 - How much do I think I am worth? ( Value )

 A little introspection goes a long way.
 Research is essential to understand what you are worth.

 These websites will help you understand what your services are worth.

 Glassdoor provides insight into the salary of your peers.

 LinkedIn is the defacto site for professionals.
 If you’re not on LinkedIn, I recommend joining immediately.
 It will help boost your salary by giving you new opportunities and connections.
 It has a salary calculator along with the other websites.

 Set Your Price

 Once you have your price, set your price a little higher, but use your best judgment.
-Ideally, you’ll employ your soft skills and have a gut feeling for what your prospective employer will be willing to pay.
+Ideally, the job listing will have provided you a salary range.
+Otherwise, employ your soft skills and use a gut feeling to guess what a prospective employer will be willing to pay.
 If you’re changing roles and are looking to move up, accepting a lower price isn’t the worst idea.